thomaspeyrin/web/publications.md

 # 2023

+- *A. Benamira, T. Guérand and T. Peyrin*
+"**A New Interpretable Neural Network-Based Rule Model for Healthcare Decision Making**"
+in International Conference on AI in Medicine - [iAIM 2023](https://iaim2023.sg/)

 - *A. Benamira, T. Guérand, T. Peyrin and H. Soegeng*
 "**Neural Network-Based Rule Models With Truth Tables**"
 in European Conference on Artificial Intelligence - [ECAI 2023](https://ecai2023.eu/)